plantuml/plantuml-eclipse/plantuml4eclipse/releng/net.sourceforge.plantuml.parent/README.md

 That is done by a Gradle build script, when you run `./gradlew gitCommitPlantUml4EclipseUpdateSiteToGhPages` in the git repo root directory.
 Just check all the changes in the new commit and check if the following steps were successfully done by the build script.

-- open file explorer on clone of *gh-pages* branch in `build\gh-pages` directory
+- cloning *gh-pages* branch to `build/gh-pages` directory
+- build PlantUML4Eclipse and copy the update site containing the built version to `build/gh-pages/plantuml.eclipse` directory
-- check if the files `compositeArtifacts.xml` and `compositeContent.xml` include the new update sites / plug-in versions and correct number of artifacts
+- add the new version to the files `compositeArtifacts.xml` and `compositeContent.xml` in `build/gh-pages`
-- check the contents of `build\gh-pages\plantuml.eclipse/` and `build\gh-pages\plantuml.lib/`
+  and increment the number of artifacts
-- check the contents of `build\gh-pages\README.md` is consistent to `README.md` from git repo root directory
+- update the contents of `build\gh-pages\README.md` to the contents of the `README.md` from git repo root directory
-- check the latest commit and its message on *gh-pages* branch
+- create a git commit on *gh-pages* branch with all changes

 If everything is as expected, push the changes to GitHub pages (git branch *gh-pages*).